Varieties of De Morgan monoids: minimality and irreducible algebras: De Morgan Monoids

 Infinite $1$--generated De Morgan monoids exist.
 Indeed, the integer powers of $2$, with the usual order and ordinary multiplication as fusion, can be extended to an algebra of this kind.
 The larger varieties of distributive and of square-increasing IRLs each have infinite $0$--generated members as well \cite{Sla93}, but Slaney proved that the free $0$--generated De Morgan monoid has just $3088$ elements \cite{Sla85}.
 His arguments show that, up to isomorphism, only eight $0$--generated De Morgan monoids are FSI; they are exhibited in \cite{Sla89}.
 As the seven nontrivial $0$--generated FSI De Morgan monoids are finite, they are just the $0$--generated SI \,De Morgan monoids.

-A theorem of Urquhart \cite{Urq84} implies that the equational theory of $\mathsf{DMM}$ is undecidable, whereas results in \cite{Bra90,Koz,Mey01} show that the respective varieties of distributive and of square-increasing IRLs are generated by their finite members, whence their equational theories are decidable.
-(In the square-increasing case, the complexity of any decision procedure is known to be immense \cite{Urq99b}.)
+A theorem of Urquhart \cite{Urq84} implies that the equational theory of $\mathsf{DMM}$ is undecidable, whereas results in \cite{Bra90,Koz,Mey01} show that the respective varieties of distributive and of square-increasing IRLs are generated by their finite members, whence their equational theories are decidable (although, in the square-increasing case, no primitive recursive decision procedure exists \cite{Urq99b}).

 Recall that a {\em quasivariety\/} is a class of similar algebras closed under isomorphic images, subalgebras, direct products and ultraproducts.
 Equivalently, it is the model class of some set of pure {\em quasi-equations\/}